-However, this is only the first stage on the long road to get live music back on its feet.
-It is more critical than ever that Government ensures the scope of its support is broad enough and continues for long enough to help the tens of thousands in our industry who are still unable to return to work.
+However, this was only the first stage on the long road to get live music back on its feet.
+It was more critical than ever that Government ensured the scope of its support was broad enough and continued for long enough to help the tens of thousands in the industry who were still unable to return to work.

 Please write to your local MP to support Let The Music Play.